Last Updated December 2023

 How to stimulate collagen production in your skin

-Bio-remodelling injections are a cosmetic medical procedure to increase collagen production in the skin.
+Bio-remodelling injections are a cosmetic medical procedure to increase collagen production and hydration in the skin.
 The procedure involves injecting the bio-remodelling product, containing hyaluronic acid, into the skin which triggers collagen production.
 Over the following weeks, new collagen and elastin fibres are produced, resulting in a thicker and more elastic skin.

 IPL skin rejuvenation